MUNA 2019 RESOLUTIONS

 Speakers for General Assembly Opening Plenary: United Kingdom, Canada, China, Namibia, Republic of Korea, Paraguay

-Bureau members for Informal Consultations of the First Committee: Facilitator (Guyana), Assistant Facilitator (Romania), Rapporteur (Brunei Darussalam)
+Bureau members for Informal Consultations of the First Committee: Facilitator (Guyana), Assistant Facilitator (Romania), Rapporteur (Brunei Darussalam).
+Chair of final formal committee meeting (Romania)

 2019 MUNA Resolution #3 Combating glorification of Nazism, neo-Nazism and other practices that contribute to fuelling contemporary forms of racism, racial discrimination, xenophobia and related intolerance